SalomePlatform/smesh/doc/salome/gui/SMESH/input/importing_exporting_meshes.rst

 Importing and exporting meshes
 ******************************

-In MESH there is a functionality allowing import/export of meshes in follwing formats:
+In MESH there is a functionality allowing import/export of meshes in the following formats:

 * **MED**,
 * **UNV** (I-DEAS 10),